kieranknowles1/LivingPlanet/brief.md

 ## Part 2: Cloud Based Web Solution (Design, development) ( 85 %)

 ### Element 1:
-You should set up a cloud-based service with appropriate security that can support the website and associated third party solutions required for the other elements of the assignment.
-The cloud service should also include suitable roles and user accounts for a) configuring the service and b) uploading web files to the service.
-Evidence for this element will be provided with the link to the URL of your solution and through a video which provides evidence of each element working on the cloud.
-You should provide an **audio narrative** with the video that explains how each element has been achieved – providing a video without audio narrative will result in a loss of marks as the tutor will not be able to assess your level of understanding of how each component is implemented.
-If for some reason you can’t record an audio narrative you should provide a written script which explains each piece of functionality on the video.
-All students have access to Panopto on the university lab computers to perform screen recordings.
-You should also demonstrate any security embedded into the solution such as IAM roles and firewall security (where appropriate – different cloud services have different security features).
-The evidence of this element will be demonstrated via the video walkthrough of your cloud solution.
+- [ ] Cloud-based service
+- [ ] Appropriate security
+  - [ ] Support the website and third party solutions used by other elements of the assignment
+  - [ ] Suitable roles and user accounts
+    - [ ] Configuring the service
+    - [ ] Uploading web files to the service
+    - [ ] IAM roles
+    - [ ] Firewall security
+    - [ ] where appropriate – different cloud services have different security features
+    - [ ] The evidence of this element will be demonstrated via the video walkthrough of your cloud solution.
+- [ ] Evidence given in the video and the link to the URL of the solution
+  - [ ] Audio explanation of how each component is implemented
+  - [ ] Demonstrate any security embedded into the solution such as

 ### Element 2:
-You should create a website to showcase the map, weather and air quality functionality.
-The website should contain a Google map.
-The website should demonstrate best practice using HTML5 semantic mark-up and CSS.
-Coding should be structured well using indentation and comments should be provided to evidence understanding of the code.
-Other best practice can be evidenced through the file structure with assets and associated files organised accordingly i.e. scripts should be separate from the main web page files, styles should be stored separately and images should be stored in an images or similar folder.
-If you are not sure about how to structure your files you can ask your tutor how this is best done – we accept there are a number of ways to do this but a flat file structure is not acceptable practice.
-Whilst the use of existing CSS frameworks and templates is not discouraged you must ensure that they contain best practice HTML5 and CSS mark-up as marks will be deducted for poor practice.
-The website should be useable and should follow reasonable usability practice in terms of layout, navigation and presentation.
-Whilst we don’t cover web design or usability best practice you should have covered this in previous modules.
-You may want to refer to the Nielson Norman Group for guidance on usability best practice (https://www.nngroup.com/topic/web-usability); W3C also have some practical guidance on how you can make your website accessible and therefore useable (https://www.w3.org/TR/WCAG21/).
-You must also make sure that you simply don’t copy and paste code from the workshop material.
-Any work that is submitted that is not your own should be properly referenced in a separate ‘About’ page within the website.
-You will not receive any marks for code directly copied and pasted from the workshops – if you are unsure about this please speak to the tutor.
+- [ ] Create a website to showcase:
+  - [ ] the map
+  - [ ] weather
+  - [ ] air quality
+  - [ ] The website should contain a Google map.
+  - [ ] The website should demonstrate best practice using
+    - [ ] HTML5 semantic mark-up
+    - [ ] CSS.
+  - [ ] Coding should be structured well using
+    - [ ] indentation
+    - [ ] comments should be provided to evidence understanding of the code.
+  - [ ] Other best practice can be evidenced through the file structure with assets and associated files organised accordingly i.e.
+    - [ ] scripts should be separate from the main web page files
+    - [ ] styles should be stored separately and
+    - [ ] images should be stored in an images or similar folder.
+    - [ ] If you are not sure about how to structure your files you can ask your tutor how this is best done – we accept there are a number of ways to do this
+    - [ ] a flat file structure is not acceptable practice.
+  - [ ] Whilst the use of existing CSS frameworks and templates is not discouraged you must ensure that they contain best practice HTML5 and CSS mark-up as marks will be deducted for poor practice.
+  - [ ] The website should be useable and should follow reasonable usability practice in terms of
+    - [ ] layout
+    - [ ] navigation
+    - [ ] presentation.
+  - [ ] Whilst we don’t cover web design or usability best practice you should have covered this in previous modules.
+    - [ ] You may want to refer to the Nielson Norman Group for guidance on usability best practice (https://www.nngroup.com/topic/web-usability);
+    - [ ] W3C also have some practical guidance on how you can make your website accessible and therefore useable (https://www.w3.org/TR/WCAG21/).
+  - [ ] make sure that you simply don’t copy and paste code from the workshop material.
+  - [ ] Any work that is submitted that is not your own should be properly referenced in a separate ‘About’ page within the website.
+  - [ ] You will not receive any marks for code directly copied and pasted from the workshops – if you are unsure about this please speak to the tutor.

 ### Element 3:
-You should display air quality data for each city on the map.
-How you do this is up to you, but you may want to consider something like having an icon which is geolocated onto the map for the city it relates to and denotes whether air quality is good or bad for a city.
-When the user hovers over the icon further air quality data should be provided within an info window.
-The air quality data can be sourced from the OpenWeather API covered on the module.
-Any of the air quality readings can be used to determine the air quality.
-You can discuss with your tutor how best to determine whether air quality is good or bad.
-When the mouse moves away from the icon marker the info window should be hidden.
-If you use any icons that you haven’t created yourself you must correctly reference these images in the About page.
+- [ ] You should display air quality data for each city on the map.
+How you do this is up to you,
+  - [ ] may want to consider something like having an icon which is geolocated onto the map for the city it relates to and
+    - [ ] denotes whether air quality is good or bad for a city.
+    - [ ] When the user hovers over the icon further air quality data should be provided within an info window.
+    - [ ] The air quality data can be sourced from the OpenWeather API covered on the module.
+    - [ ] Any of the air quality readings can be used to determine the air quality.
+    - [ ] You can discuss with your tutor how best to determine whether air quality is good or bad.
+    - [ ] When the mouse moves away from the icon marker the info window should be hidden.
+    - [ ] If you use any icons that you haven’t created yourself you must correctly reference these images in the About page.

 ### Element 4:
-A user should be able to select a location on the map and calculate the distance and get the directions between the selected location and the Living Planet HQ which are located at NE1 8ST.
-You should use the Google Matrix distance service and directions service to calculate the distance and directions respectively.
+- [ ] A user should be able to select a location on the map
+- [ ] calculate the distance
+- [ ] get the directions between the selected location and the Living Planet HQ which are located at NE1 8ST.
+- [ ] You should use the Google Matrix distance service and directions service to calculate the distance and directions respectively.

 ### Element 5:
-You will create a web page that demonstrates implementation of the Google OAuth functionality.
-The page will provide a short description of the OAuth process and how it allows you to authenticate users to access certain elements of your website.
-The OAuth page should only be accessible when a user has authorised access to the page through the OAuth protocol.
-Your application should be registered with Google and authorised using the OAuth protocol.
-Users not signed into Google will need to sign in to Google, and then authorise the app (application).
-Users who are logged in to Google should be able to use your page directly, although they will still need to authorise the app.
-You should not directly copy the code from the labs for this exercise.
-We accept that your code may be similar but only relevant code should be provided and you should write your own comments to describe what you think the code is doing.
-If you are submitting any code that is not your own it should be properly referenced in the About page
+- [ ] You will create a web page that demonstrates implementation of the Google OAuth functionality.
+- [ ] The page will provide a short description of the OAuth process and how it allows you to authenticate users to access certain elements of your website.
+- [ ] The OAuth page should only be accessible when a user has authorised access to the page through the OAuth protocol.
+- [ ] Your application should be registered with Google and authorised using the OAuth protocol.
+- [ ] Users not signed into Google will need to sign in to Google, and then authorise the app (application).
+- [ ] Users who are logged in to Google should be able to use your page directly, although they will still need to authorise the app.
+- [ ] You should not directly copy the code from the labs for this exercise.
+  - [ ] We accept that your code may be similar but only relevant code should be provided and you should write your own comments to describe what you think the code is doing.
+  - [ ] If you are submitting any code that is not your own it should be properly referenced in the About page

 ### Element 6:
-Your application should display the current weather forecast for Living Planet HQ by default on the homepage.
-When a user selects a location on the map the weather should update to contain the local weather for the geolocation of the selected location.
-You may use any open weather API to access weather data.
+- [ ] Display weather forecast for Living Planet HQ by default on the homepage.
+- [ ] Selecting a location on the map should update the forecast to contain the local weather for the geolocation of the selected location.
+- [ ] Use any open weather API to access weather data.

 # Marking scheme